DragonSenses/Algorithms/LeetCode/66-plus-one/problem.md

    - This requires additional space proportional to the size of the input, which is `O(N)`.

 Therefore, the space complexity in the worst case is `O(N)`.

+### Key Points

+- **Efficiency**: The algorithm efficiently processes each element of the input array once, leading to linear time complexity.
+- **Scalability**: It handles edge cases (e.g., all digits being `9`) by dynamically creating a larger array if needed.
+- **Simplicity**: The algorithm’s in-place modifications and straightforward handling of carry-over ensure that it remains simple and efficient.